 LevelUp: Free Online EHR Training

-With the world gravitating to all things virtual, Experience Care has designed an EHR system complete with a series of in-house virtual training modules, LevelUp.
+With the world gravitating to all things virtual, Experience Care has designed a nursing home software system complete with a series of in-house virtual training modules, LevelUp.
 They are short sessions that can be viewed anytime, anyplace, to accommodate busy schedules.

-As staff level up their EHR knowledge, they will gain certificates upon completion, track their training, save time, and have a much easier time training.
+As staff level up their long term care software knowledge, they will gain certificates upon completion, track their training, save time, and have a much easier time training.
 This is particularly useful in allowing staff to train in the comfort of their homes and in their own time.

 4. No Integrated System

 While EHRs are designed to share information, that is not always an easy process.
 “Most EHRs lack an integrated system that allows for information to flow back and forth between providers, labs, hospitals, doctors, and offices,” McNeill said.
 He noted that the various parties involved in long term care use different methods of recording information, prohibiting the ease of “pulling information as you would like.”

 This lack of integration causes delays and disrupts workflow.
 EHRs need to incorporate integrated data platforms that are straightforward and accessible to all authorized staff.
 Experience Care’s built-in Kardex is an integrated EHR tool that allows the team to track a resident’s medical journey.
 Staff can see and understand the day-to-day needs on a single screen, removing the need for excessive paperwork.